alexsocop/LongCount/README.md

 - **Diary format** (a single summarized line)
 - A **detailed breakdown** of the Long Count and related cycles

 Feel free to revise the code, contribute, and share.
+For now the program is a simple script, in the future I will work on a graphical interface and portability to different systems (Linux, Android, Mac, Windows).

 ---